nl-digigo/COINS_2.0/docs/coinsweb/core_model_classes_properties.md

 ### CartesianLocator

-<b>CartesianLocator</b> is a subclass of <a href="https://bimloket.github.io/COINS_2.0/coinsweb/#locator" title="CoinsCore:CartesianLocator Class">Locatory</a>.
+**CartesianLocator** is a subclass of <a href="https://bimloket.github.io/COINS_2.0/coinsweb/#locator" title="CoinsCore:CartesianLocator Class">Locatory</a>.
 It specifies the position and orientation of an Object using a 3D Euclidean space for relative placement of shape representations.
 Therefore it holds references to Vectors for its primary and secondary Orientation, plus a Vector for the translation.

 CartesianLocator is disjoint with Party, EntityProperty and Vector.